Azure VMware Solution network design considerations

 Azure VMware Solution compatibility with AS-Path Prepend

-- Both or all circuits are connected to Azure VMware Solution with global reach.
+- Both or all circuits are connected to Azure VMware Solution through ExpressRoute Global Reach.

 - The same netblocks are being advertised from two or more circuits.